 Unfortunately, this is pretty much the opposite of what most people hope to accomplish when they sign up for a “detox.”
 This is where the salt water flush comes in.
 It basically forces your digestive system to release stored waste in the toxins, however little (or a lot) there might be.

-Salt can also help clear up fluid retention despite what most people think.
-Real sea salt (not the processed kind that’s stripped of minerals) helps you lose extra fluid weight by properly balancing out electrolyte/mineral levels in the body, releasing retained water your cells hold on to.
+Salt can also help clear up fluid retention, despite what most people think.
+Real sea salt (not the processed kind that’s stripped of minerals) helps you lose extra fluid weight by properly balancing out electrolyte/mineral levels in the body, releasing retained water your cells hold onto.

 What Does Sea Salt Do to Your Body?

-Sodium and salt often get a bad name, but real sea salt is loaded with dozens of mineral and is definitely part of a healthy diet.
+Sodium and salt often get a bad name, but real sea salt is loaded with dozens of minerals and is definitely part of a healthy diet.
 Keep in mind there’s a big difference between regular table salt, which is iodinated, and pure sea salt.
 The processed salts in sodium foods, especially in processed, packaged or fast foods, along with the sodium usually contribute too much salt to people’s diets and pose the most health risks (like high blood pressure).

 It’s necessary and natural to have some real salt in your diet, so there’s nothing to worry about when it comes to ingesting some salt.
 Of course, if you did nothing but drink salt water, you would become extremely dehydrated.
 In fact, you would die because your kidneys and bladder would cause you to lose more water than you’re taking in.
 But as long as you do a sea salt flush or use pure sea salt in moderation along with an otherwise healthy diet, you shouldn’t suffer any negative consequences.